-60 2 Theorical description
+55 2 Theorical description

-In this section we provide the spin Hamiltonians used for the simulations of PM experiments and chirp echo profiles in their respective interaction frames.
-As will become evident from the results, a theoretical description based on the simple model of an isolated S = 1/2 electron spin under MW irradiation, including a MW frequency offset, is sufficient to reproduce our experimental results.
-In the following, we refer to a spin system during free evolution as the bare state in contrast to spins with a double prime (").
-Operators in the nutating frame (interaction frame for PM pulses during spin lock) are denoted with an asterisk (\).
+In this section we provide the spin Hamiltonians used for the simulations of PM experiments and chirp echo profiles in their respective interaction frame.
+As will become evident from the results, a theoretical description based on the simple model of an isolated S = 1/2 electron spin under MW irradiation, including a MW frequency offset, is sufficient.
+We label laboratory frame operators without a prime, rotating frame operators with a single prime ('), and tilted frame (eigenframe during microwave irradiation) operators with a double prime (").
+Operators in the nutating frame (interaction frame for PM pulses during spin lock) are denoted with an asterisk ().
 Furthermore, we indicate how the time evolution of the density matrix in the different frames can be computed under the effect of decoherence.
-All equations are expressed in angular frequency units ( $\omega$ ), while experimental results are reported in frequency units ( $\nu = \omega/2\pi$ ) as recorded.
+All equations are expressed in angular frequency units (ω), while experimental results are reported in frequency units ($\nu = \omega/2\pi$) as recorded.